William Boyce (composer)

 William Boyce (baptised 11 September 1711 – 7 February 1779) was an English composer and organist.
 Like Beethoven later on, he became deaf but continued to compose.
-He knew Handel, Arne, Gluck, Bach, Abel, and a very young Mozart, all of whom respected his work.
+He knew Handel, Arne, Gluck, J.C.
+Bach, Abel, and a very young Mozart, all of whom respected his work.

 Life

 Boyce was born in London, at Joiners Hall, then in Lower Thames Street, to John Boyce, at the time a joiner and cabinet-maker, and beadle of the Worshipful Company of Joiners and Ceilers, and his wife Elizabeth Cordwell.
 He was baptised on 11 September 1711 and was admitted by his father as a choirboy at St Paul's Cathedral in 1719.
 After his voice broke in 1727, he studied music with Maurice Greene.

 His first professional appointment came in 1734 when he was employed as an organist at the Oxford Chapel in central London.
 He went on to take a number of similar posts before being appointed Master of the King's Musick in 1757 (he had applied for the post on the death of Maurice Greene in 1755) and becoming one of the organists at the Chapel Royal in 1758.
 He also gave lessons, his daughter telling the composer R. J. S. Stevens that both Thomas Linley the Elder and Thomas Linley the Younger had been his pupils in counterpoint in the period 1763–1768.

 His work as a composer began in the 1730s, writing songs for Vauxhall Gardens.
 In 1736 he was named as composer to the Chapel Royal and wrote the oratorio David's Lamentation over Saul and Jonathan.
 He was engaged as conductor to the Three Choirs Festival in 1737; many of his works, including the Worcester Overture (today known as his Symphony no. 8), will have been premiered at the Festival over the succeeding years.
 The 1740s saw his opera Peleus and Thetis, the serenata Solomon, and his Secular Masque, to a libretto by John Dryden.
 In 1749 he wrote an ode and the anthem O be joyful to celebrate the installation of the Duke of Newcastle as Chancellor of Cambridge University, and was awarded the degree of Doctor of Music.
-In 1747 he had published his first purely instrumental composition, a set of "Twelve Sontas for Two Violins and a Bass" and these proved popular.
+In 1747 he had published his first purely instrumental composition, a set of "Twelve Sonatas for Two Violins and a Bass" and these proved popular.
 Charles Burney wrote that they were "not only in constant use, as Chamber music, in private concerts ... but in our theatres, as act-tunes [i.e. intermezzi] and public gardens, as favourite pieces, during many years."